Baggage Shipping to Iceland

 If brand new or commercial items are found by customs in Iceland, officials may assess your shipment for customs duties and taxes.
 If you are sending Christmas gifts to Iceland please check with the authorities there so you are aware of any customs duties that need to be paid.
 You should follow any advice given and attach all necessary documentation.

-As customs processes and allowances change depending on the country, we suggest travelers take 5 minutes to check how their personal circumstances and what they are sending will be viewed under prevailing Icelandic customs regulations.
+As customs processes and allowances change depending on the country, we suggest travellers take 5 minutes to check how their personal circumstances and what they are sending will be viewed under prevailing Icelandic customs regulations.

 More information is available on our customs information page.